volegas/todo_nuxt-firebase/README.md

 - Let the twisted chat begin.

 Behind the scenes
-- If a user calle
+- If a user called "Mary" has picked "Monica" all h